Anios2001/world_time_flutter/README.md

 ## Problem Statement
 When I was in my High School, i faced regular problem of keeping track of my online courses that used to take place at odd times i.e., London instead of India and US Time instead of India.
 There was a Google Clocks application but it did not have a seperate way to organize the event according to the class schedule based on different time zones.
 I had to select a specific time zone.
 So, me and my friends started coding a solution to the problem which became this project.
+## Detailed Analysis
+I want a solution which would show me the time from different contries and let me set up an alarm through time of any couintry I want.